 History of Poombavai and Thirugnana Sambandar (திருஞானசம்பந்தர்) :

 Sivanesar, a devotee of Lord Shiva, wanted to marry his daughter Poombavai to Thirugnana Sambandar.
 But Poombavai was bitten by a snake and died.
 Sivanesar kept her bones and ashes in a pot and waited for the arrival of Thirugnanasambandar.
-On hearing that Thirugnanasambandar had come to the Mylapore, Sivanesar took the pot to Thirugnanasambandar and told him about the incident.
+On hearing that Thirugnanasambandar had come to Mylapore, Sivanesar took the pot to Thirugnanasambandar and told him about the incident.

 Thirugnanasambandar worships Lord Shiva and composed the following pathigam – the poem and bought back Poompavai alive from the ashes.
 At that time he sang the following poem to bring back Poombavai to life.